tpoisot/DataSharingPaper/DataSharing-MS.md

 community norms of academics and thus have no need for legal protection by copyright law.
 Legally enforcing even just attribution via a licensing mechanism can and does cause *real problems* that are best avoided e.g.
-'attribution stacking' [@Mietchen2012], thus CC0 is recommended for most data to avoid unnecessary complications.
+'attribution stacking' [@Mietchen2012].
+CC0 is thus recommended for most data to avoid unnecessary complications.
 This particular waiver is used by *Dryad* (a data repository associated with, *e.g.*, *The American Naturalist*) and *fig**share*** (though only for datasets).
 Where the 'data' are more artistically-expressed (a prime example is color plates of organisms) they are covered under copyright law, and can if desired, be licensed.

 An acceptable license that minimally impedes scientific re-use is the Creative Commons Attribution (*CC BY*) license, which allows use and reproduction of the data as long as the original data is cited in the manner specified by the author(s) and not in any way that suggests that they endorse the re-use (this license is used for all non- data submissions in *fig**share***).
 We encourage researchers to be aware of the pitfalls associated with the other more restrictive CC-license modules available when choosing a license for their works [@Hagedorn2011 ; @Klimpel2012].

 # How it should be encouraged

 ## The role of journals

 Journals are in the best position to make things move [@Vision2010] because a scientist's career progression depends on getting their work published.
-Although a bottom-up approach should always be preferred when possible, editors have in their hand a powerful lever to modify our collective behavior.
+Although a bottom-up approach should always be preferred when possible, editors have in their hand a powerful lever to modify our collective behaviour.
 Some journals are now asking the authors to deposit their ecological data in a public repository [@Fairbairn2011 ; @Whitlock2010].
 This is mandatory for sequences in all journals (*GenBank*), and similar mandatory archiving of all data in TreeBASE, DataDryad, or FigShare is becoming a common practice.
 The referees are, however, rarely asked to evaluate if the adequate data are released, and even more rarely given access to the data during the evaluation process.
 About this last point, an increased collaboration between journals and data sharing platforms, to allow referees to anonymously access the data, should be encouraged.
 In practice, authors are still free to release summary statistics instead of raw data, which allows to reproduce the paper, but not to confirm the validity of the approach.
 There are however signals that things are changing.
 The *Nature* family of journals will implement a more robust data sharing policy, effective from May 2013, aiming to reduce the irreproducibility of life science papers [@NPG2013].

 However, journal-led mandates cannot solely be relied-upon as the only measure used to get 100% data sharing.
 When compliance with journal stipulations are retrospectively checked, even clinical trials data compliance [@Prayle2012] and *GenBank* archiving of data are not universally adhered to, even in the 'best' journals of highest reputation [@Noor2006].
 Journals must take care that data archiving mandates are enforced and are not just fashionable 'rhetoric', be it through increased editorial control, or by asking the referees to evaluate the data sharing plans.
 In addition, journals should implement incentives for authors to cite the datasets, and not just the paper to which they are attached.
 Strong limitations on the number of references can currently impede this practice, as it will force authors to choose citations.
 In the context of meta-analyses, this can become especially problematic.
 The solution of having references part of the supplementary materials is not optimal either, as it comes with no assurance that they will be registered as a citation to the dataset, and will benefit from less exposure.
-To this effect, having an additional reference, as it will valorize the production of data as literature items.
+To this effect, having an additional reference list for datasets will be a strong incentive to share data, as it will value the production of data as literature items.

 ## The role of funding agencies

 In our opinion, the first step that funding agencies can take to encourage good data sharing practices is to recognize the value of data contributions.
 We outlined some initiatives in this sense earlier in the text.
-In this perspective, the fact that datasets can be attributed a DOI is an important step forward.
+In this perspective, the fact that datasets can be attributed a DOI (Digital Object Identifier) is an important step forward.
 DOI's make it much easier to track the citation and impact of a dataset.
 Especially for early-career scientists, it is common to find that the computer code relating to datasets are available long before the paper is even in press.
 When applying to grants or positions, whether the funding agency recognizes "non- publication" research products can make all the difference.

 On the other hand, there is a need for a collective discussion between scientists and funding agencies.
-In addition to recognizing the value of data, should agencies *request* their availability as a condition to obtain a grant?
+In addition to the recognition of the value of data, should agencies *request* their availability as a condition to obtain a grant?
 Round-tables between ecologists and representative of funding agencies during large ecological meetings (*ESA*, *INTECOL*, *EEF*, *BES* for example) can be a productive step forward, and can help drafting recommendations which will improve our data sharing practices.
 However, it is important that not much coerciveness goes in these measures, as it can render some needlessly hostile to the logic of data sharing, which in our opinion would only hinder scientific advancement.
 Although we clearly would appreciate enforcement of data sharing policies by funders, we think that this should be accompanied by a didactic effort to make the point that there are few downsides to data sharing and a multitude of potential benefits.

 # Conclusion